-Laboratory Testing for Initial Assessment and Monitoring of HIV-Infected Patients on Antiretroviral Therapy (Last updated January 28, 2016; last reviewed January 28, 2016)
+Laboratory Testing for Initial Assessment and Monitoring of HIV-Infected Patients on Antiretroviral Therapy (Last updated July 14, 2016; last reviewed July 14, 2016)

-A number of laboratory tests are important for initial evaluation of HIV-infected patients upon entry into care, and before and after initiation or modification of therapy to assess the virologic and immunologic efficacy of antiretroviral therapy (ART) and to monitor for laboratory abnormalities that may be associated with antiretroviral (ARV) drugs.
+A number of laboratory tests are important for initial evaluation of HIV-infected patients upon entry into care, and before and after initiation or modification of antiretroviral therapy (ART) to assess the virologic and immunologic efficacy of ART and to monitor for laboratory abnormalities that may be associated with antiretroviral (ARV) drugs.
 Table 3 outlines the Panel on Antiretroviral Guidelines for Adults and Adolescents (the Panel)'s recommendations on the frequency of testing.
 As noted in the table, some tests may be repeated more frequently if clinically indicated.

-Two surrogate markers are used routinely to assess immune function and level of HIV viremia: CD4 T lymphocyte cell count and plasma HIV RNA (viral load), respectively.
-Resistance testing should be used to guide selection of an antiretroviral regimen.
+Two surrogate markers are routinely used to monitor HIV-infected patients: CD4 T lymphocyte cell count to assess immune function and plasma HIV RNA (viral load) to assess level of HIV viremia.
+Resistance testing should be used to guide selection of an ARV regimen.
 A viral tropism assay should be performed before initiation of a CCR5 antagonist or at the time of virologic failure that occurs while a patient is receiving a CCR5 antagonist.
 HLA-B5701 testing should be performed before initiation of abacavir.
-As the treatment of hepatitis B or hepatitis C virus co-infection may impact the choice of ART, patients should be screened for these co-infections before initiating ART.
+Patients should be screened for hepatitis B and hepatitis C virus infection before initiating ART, as treatment of these coinfections may affect the choice of ART.
 The rationale for and utility of these laboratory tests are discussed in the corresponding sections of the guidelines.

 Table 3.
-Laboratory Monitoring Schedule for HIV-Infected Patients Before and After Initiation of Antiretroviral Therapy^a (page 1 of 2)
+Laboratory Testing Schedule for Monitoring HIV-Infected Patients Before and After Initiation of Antiretroviral Therapy^a (page 1 of 2)

-Timepo int/Frequency of Testing Laboratory Test Entry into Care ART Initiation ^b or Modification 2 to 8 Weeks After ART Initiation or Modification Every 3 to 6 Months Every 6 Months Every 12 Months Treatment Failure Clinically Indicated If ART Initiation is Delayed ^c HIV Serology √ If HIV diagnosis has not been confirmed CD4 Count V V During first 2 years of ART or if viremia develops while patient on ART or CD4 count <300 cells/ mm 3 After 2 years on ART with consistently suppressed viral load: CD4 Count 300-500 cells/mm3: • Every 12 months CD4 Count >500 cells/mm3: • CD4 monitoring is optional V V √ Every 3-6 months HIV Viral Load V V \sqrt{d} √ ^e √ ^e V V Repeat testing is optional Resistance Testing V √f V V √ ^f HLA-B5701 Testing If considering ABC Tropism Testing √ If considering a CCR5 antagonist √ If considering a CCR5 antagonist or for failure of CCR5 antagonist- based regimen V
+Laboratory Test Timepoint/Frequency of Testing Entry into Care ART Initiation ^b or Modification 2 to 8 Weeks After ART Initiation or Modification Every 3 to 6 Months Every 6 Months Every 12 Months Treatment Failure Clinically Indicated If ART Initiation is Delayed ^c HIV Serology √ If HIV diagnosis has not been confirmed CD4 Count V V During first 2 years of ART or if viremia develops while patient on ART or CD4 count <300 cells/mm 3 After 2 years on ART with Consistently Suppressed Viral Load: CD4 Count 300-500 cells/mm3: • Every 12 months CD4 Count >500 cells/mm3: • CD4 monitoring is optional V V √ Every 3-6 months HIV Viral Load V V \sqrt{d} √ ^e √e V V Repeat testing is optional Resistance Testing V √f V V √f HLA-B5701 Testing √ If considering ABC Tropism Testing √ If considering a CCR5 antagonist √ If considering a CCR5 antagonist or for failure of CCR5 antagonist- based regimen ٧

 Table 3.
-Laboratory Monitoring Schedule for HIV-Infected Patients Before and After Initiation of Antiretroviral Therapy^a (page 2 of 2)
+Laboratory Testing Schedule for Monitoring HIV-Infected Patients Before and After Initiation of Antiretroviral Therapy^a (page 2 of 2)